semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 regular expression that will be evaluated against all the project names of the current organization.

 Similarly, the `branches` property has two items.
-The first one
+The first one is a regular expression that matches all branches that contain the `mt` sequence of characters and the second one is an exact match to the `master` branch.

+After than, you specify in the `pipelines` filter that you are only interested in the main pipeline that begins with a `semaphore.yml` file only.

+Once these three filters are evaluated to `true`, the rule will send a notification to the `#dev-null` channel.

 ## See Also